grkenney/nyc_squirrels/README.md

 Data was acquired from [NCY Open Data](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/about_data)

+This project generates a report analyzing the distribution of squirrels in NYC Central Park.
+Several distinctive features including fur color, tail behavior, and eating location are highlighted in this analysis.

 ## Instructions

 Clone this repository and follow the steps below to generate the report.